learningequality/morango/docs/overview/index.rst

 -----------------------------------
 Certificate Exchange
 ~~~~~~~~~~~~~~~~~~~~
-One of the first actions that must occur is an exchange of certificates between two morango instances.
+One of the first actions that must occur is an exchange of certificates between two Morango instances.
 This ensures that both sides have the proper permissions to sync the data.

 .. image:: ./img/cert_exchange.png